Paul Carrack: 1980s: working solo and as a session musician

 Nick Lowe and His Cowboy Outfit broke up in 1985, and Carrack was contacted by Mike Rutherford of Genesis who asked him to join Rutherford's new side project, Mike + The Mechanics.
 Initially, Carrack and Paul Young alternated as lead vocalists for the band.
 Carrack sang lead on their 1985 hit "Silent Running (On Dangerous Ground)".
-This led to further mainstream popularity and acclaim, with Phil Collins describing Carrack as an "incredible voice" who "could sing the telephone directory".

 In 1986, Carrack became a member of Roger Waters' newly formed backing band, the Bleeding Heart Band, recording tracks for the soundtrack of the animated film When the Wind Blows.
 The following year, Waters (still accompanied by Carrack and the Bleeding Hearts) released a solo studio album, Radio K.A.O.S. and toured the US and Europe.
 Carrack often filled in as an unofficial support act on the tour, usually playing "Tempted" to warm up the crowd.

 Building on the success of Mike + The Mechanics, Carrack was able to reestablish his solo career in 1987 with the hit studio album One Good Reason, and the accompanying hit single "Don't Shed a Tear", which reached number nine on the Billboard Hot 100.
-From this point forward, Carrack consistently maintained both a solo career and a career in Mike + The Mechanics.
+From this point forward and for close to the next 20 years, Carrack consistently maintained both a solo career and a career in Mike + The Mechanics.
 This band recorded and toured irregularly due to Rutherford's commitments with Genesis.

 In 1989, Mike + The Mechanics had a UK number two and US number one hit with "The Living Years", on which Carrack again sang lead.
 Also in 1989, Carrack recorded "Romance", a duet with Terri Nunn from the Los Angeles-based synth-pop band Berlin.
-The song appeared on the soundtrack to the movie Sing, starring Peter Dobson and Lorraine Bracco.
+The song appeared on the soundtrack to the film Sing, starring Peter Dobson and Lorraine Bracco.